 If the qualifying child turned 13 during the year, the care expenses paid for the child for the part of the year he or she was under age 13 will qualify.

 You think planning a wedding ceremony is complicated?
 Wait till you see the possible tax issues involved.
 If you are getting married this year, there is a long list of things you need to be aware of and plan for before tying the knot that can have a significant impact on your taxes.
 And there are a number of tax-related actions you should take as soon as possible after marriage.

 Raising money through Internet crowdfunding sites prompts questions about the taxability of the money raised.
-A number of sites host money-raising projects for fees ranging from 5 to 9%, including GoFundMe, Kickstarter, and Indiegogo.
+Several sites host money-raising projects for fees generally ranging from 5 to 9%, including GoFundMe, Kickstarter, and Indiegogo.
 Each site specifies its own charges, limitations, and withdrawal processes.
-Whether the money raised is taxable depends upon the purpose of the fundraising campaign.
+The money raised may or may not be taxable depending on what the purpose of the fundraising campaign was.

 Generally, individuals are required to file a tax return for a year if their income exceeds the standard deduction for their filing status for that year.
 But even if they are not required to file it may be beneficial to do so.
 They could be missing out on huge refunds.

 Just because someone is not required to file a return does not mean they shouldn’t.
 Failing to file a return could end up leaving large sums of money on the table.
 Here are some examples.